Exponentially slow thermalization and the robustness of Hilbert space fragmentation

-\paragraph*{Acknowledgements:} E.L. is grateful to Shankar Balasubramanian, Sarang Gopalakrishnan, and Alexey Khudorozhkov for stimulating discussions and collaborations on a related project.
+\paragraph*{Acknowledgments:} E.L. is grateful to Shankar Balasubramanian, Sarang Gopalakrishnan, and Alexey Khudorozhkov for stimulating discussions and collaborations on a related project.
 He also thanks Ehud Altman, Soonwon Choi, Ilya Gruzberg, and the residents of the 5th floor of Birge Hall, Sam Garratt in particular, for helpful discussions.
-Y.H. thanks Hyeongjin Kim and Anatoli Polkovnikov for discussions.
+Y.H. thanks Hyeongjin Kim, Rahul Nandkishore, Anatoli Polkovnikov and Zhi-Cheng Yang for discussions.
 Some simulations were performed with the help of the ITensor library \cite{fishman2022itensor}.
 E.L. was supported by a Miller research fellowship.
 This research is supported in part by the National Science Foundation under Grant No. DMR-2219735 (Y. H. and X. C.).